Adult ADHD: Symptoms, Diagnosis, and Psychiatric Treatment Options

 Hyperactivity: Restlessness, fidgeting, and an inability to stay seated in situations where it is expected.

-How Does Inattention Present in Adults with ADHD?
+Inattention in Adults with ADHD

 How Is Adult ADHD Diagnosed by Psychiatric Professionals?